huezo004/File-Viewer-Java/README.md

 • Print out the last modified date of the file

-• Your output should match mine exactly (see the example output for the exact format)

 <strong>if it is a directory:</strong>

 • Print a heading indicating that you are printing size followed by